vmiklos/vmiklos.github.com/2023/sw-floattable4.md

 before it would be released in a stable version.

-On the positive side, core.git repository has has 37 files now which are focusing on correct handling of floating tables (floattables).
+On the positive side, core.git repository has has 37 files now which are focusing on correct handling of floating tables (abbreviated as "floattables").
 Also, there are additional tests that quickly build a specific multi-page floating table in the memory and do some operation on it, e.g. delete the last row and assert what happens.

 Here are some screenshots from the effort so far:

 ![Floating table inside a multi-column section](https://share.vmiklos.hu/blog/sw-floattable4/2023-05-03-floattable-multicol-good-nosplit.png)

-The first case is about multi-column sections: this this case Word doesn't try to split them between pages.
+The first case is about multi-column sections: in this case Word doesn't try to split them between pages.
 What you can see on the screenshot is that Writer lays out content on the previous page so that remaining space is left, but we don't try to split the table between the first and the second page, even if there would be space on the first page and even if this means the table overlaps with